PhilipNaudus/simple_site-gh-pages/pages/northern-wei/ballad-of-mulan.md

 Sitting in the royal court

 He unrolls the scroll of merit a dozen times<br />
-Giving rewards to hundreds and thousands of men
+Giving hundreds and thousands of rewards

 The Khan asks Mulan what she desires